RbMo7/RL-AUTOMATIC-STOCK-BOT/README.md

 Follow these steps to get the project running on your local machine.

     Clone the Repository (or download the files):
-    Bash

     git clone <your-repo-url>
     cd <your-repo-folder>

     Create a Virtual Environment:
     It's highly recommended to use a virtual environment to manage dependencies.
-Bash

     python -m venv myenv

     Activate the environment:

         On Windows: myenv\Scripts\activate

         On macOS/Linux: source myenv/bin/activate

     Install Dependencies:
     Install all the required libraries from the requirements.txt file.
-Bash

     pip install -r requirements.txt